You're viewing Apigee Edge documentation.

 API Analytics captures many different types of data such as:

-- Information about an API - Request URI, Client IP address, Response Status Codes, etc.
+- Information about an API - Request URI, Client IP address, Response Status Codes, and so on

-- API Proxy Performance - Success/Failure rate, Request and Response Processing Time, etc.
+- API Proxy Performance - Success/Failure rate, Request and Response Processing Time, and so on

 - Target Server Performance - Success/Failure rate, Processing Time